Charlottenlund railway station: History

 1st generation S-train at Charlottenlund in 1978.

 Charlottenlund Station opened on 22 July 1863 as the privately owned Det Sjællandske Jernbaneselskab (the Zealand Railway Company) opened the Klampenborg Line which connected Copenhagen with as a branch line of the North Line between Copenhagen and Elsinore via Hillerød.
 It opened where the railway line crossed the road Jægersborg Allé and was named after the nearby Charlottenlund Palace.
 On 1 January 1880, the railway station was taken over by the Danish state along with the Zealand Railway Company.
 And on 1 October 1885, it became part of the new national railway company, the Danish State Railways.

-When the station opened, most travelers were excurcionists from the city who visited the forest, beach and the popular beer gardens close to the station.
+When the station opened, most travelers were excursionists from the city who visited the forest, beach and the popular beer gardens close to the station.
 Some of the many excursionists could become intoxicated, and for a period the station had its own drunk tank, where drunks could cool off before boarding the train.

 The railway line proved a great success, and traffic quickly became busy enough to expand the originally single-track railway line to double-track which was put into use on 1 April 1877.
 In 1897, the Klampenborg Line between and became part of the Coast Line (Kystbanen), a more direct railway line between Copenhagen and Elsinore along the coast of the Øresund strait.
 As part of the construction of the Coast Line, the old smaller station building at Charlottenlund was demolished, and the current one with larger capacity was built on the same site.

 Already in the late 1860s, the first few commuters began to take the train to Copenhagen.

 In the 1920s, congestion began to occur on the tracks, and it became too difficult to have local trains to Klampenborg and regional trains to Helsingør on the same two tracks.
 In 1919, construction therefore began of another double track on the section between Hellerup and Klampenborg, which was put into use on 15 May 1928.
 Just a few years later, the station was among the first served by the S-train, as service began on the 3 of April 1934 when the line Frederiksberg-Vanløse-Hellerup-Klampenborg was opened.